 GST-registered businesses can claim back the GST they pay on business expenses.
-And in some cases, you can claim back GST that you’ve already paid to the ATO.
-Let’s take a look at what you can claim back and how.
+They can also sometimes claim back GST paid on income.
+Let’s learn how.

 When you can claim GST back